OlgaBochkaryova/website/content/research.md

 ---
 title: "Research"
 ---
-*A short description of the current projects I am supervising:*
+*A short description of the projects I am supervising:*

 ### Development of the bioinformatic toolkit for detection and analysis of large-scale variants in bacteria